 He addressed several issues with the VA system in Alaska, including access to care for veterans in rural areas.

 The outpatient clinic in Wasilla hasn’t had a doctor on staff for months.
 According to an Inspector General review, 39 patients assigned to the clinic died between July 2013 and July 2014, and eight of them received poor access to care.

 “This is a national problem,” said McDonald when asked why it’s so hard to fill these positions.

 He says he plans to solve the problem by hiring more D.O. doctors, instead of M.D. doctors.
 McDonald says D.O. doctors generally focus on primary care and are more willing to locate to rural areas.
 He says of all physicians employed by the VA, only one percent are D.O. doctors.

 Posted by GPD on August 13, 2015, With 230 Reads Filed under Veterans Administration (VA).
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.